Skip to main content

 --no-reloadDisable hot reload (for production-like testing)

-When --env is not specified, Fastman auto-detects: .env.production if it exists, otherwise .env.
+When --env is not specified, Fastman auto-detects: .env.develop if it exists, otherwise .env.

 Serve Examples